ansible/ansible/docsite/rst/examples.rst

     $ ansible webservers:dbservers -m command -a "/bin/foo xyz" --limit region

+As with other host patterns, values to limit can be seperated with ";", ":", or ",".

 Now let's talk about range selection.
 Suppose you have 1000 servers in group 'datacenter', but only want to target one at a time.
 This is also easy::

     $ ansible webservers[0-99] -m command -a "/bin/foo xyz"